tsunami416604/azure-docs.hu-hu/articles/site-recovery/hyper-v-vmm-powershell-resource-manager.md

          $isJobLeftForProcessing = $true;
        }

-6. A feladat a feldolgozás befejezését követően futtassa a következő parancsot:
+6. Miután a folyamat befejezte a feldolgozást, futtassa a következő parancsot:

        if($isJobLeftForProcessing)
        {